Talent in the Ranks

 We are very proud of our Talent in the Ranks artists.
 Watch this video to hear more about the journey of 2024 programme participants.

-We are looking for aspiring artists to take part in this year's Talent in the Ranks programme.
+Keep an eye out across our 2025 events for the aspiring artists talking part in this year's Talent in the Ranks programme.

 Eleven people stand singing on the Armed Forces Memorial.
 Behind them at the top of the memorial a military band plays.
 In the foreground, a person at a camera captures the performance.
 His footage is shown on a large screen behind the performers.